libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects.

 ## Changelog:
+0.032

+-Implemented new system for memory recall

+-Added Debug output scripts, these print all of the internal loops that are hidden in the other scripts.

 0.031

 -Reworked some internal prompts, internal monologue consistancy issue should be fixed.